opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ### Web Based View ###
 On Google Fusion Tables each dataset can be viewed through a web browser.
 The first 100 rows and several columns are shown, and each column can be sorted ascending or descending.
 Additional operations such as filtering, aggregation, and visualization are available through the menu system.
-For example, one of the PLoS tables that includes much of the collected article metrics is [Summary ALM Data table][summary]:
+For example, one of the PLoS tables that includes much of the collected article metrics is [Summary ALM Data table][summary].
 <a href="http://www.google.com/fusiontables/DataSource?snapid=61925"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Summary.ALM.Data.png" /></a>

 ### Data Updated ###

-An updated version version of the ALM data is now available on Google Fusion Tables: [PLoS Article Level Metrics on Google Fusion Tables Updated to V4][plosalmv4].
+An updated version of this ALM data is now also available on Google Fusion Tables: [PLoS Article Level Metrics on Google Fusion Tables Updated to V4][plosalmv4].

 [plosalmv4]: /2011/08/14/PLoS-Article-Level-Metrics-on-Google-Fusion-Tables-Updated-to-V4/